thangle89/PersonalBlog/content/blog/key-factors-to-impact-performance-of-your-site/index.md

 ---
-title: Key factors to impact performance of your site
+title: Key factors to impact performance of your site (DRAFT)
 date: "2020-06-20T22:12:03.284Z"
 description: "A guide to understand how browsers manage its contents, running scripts and some tips to improve performances of websites"
 keywords: "browser, javascript, performance"